-Each time a player is injured, it must be reported to KGHA irrespective of whether a there is a physicians report or a claim is to be made.
+Each time a player is injured, it must be reported to KGHA irrespective of whether there is a physician's report or a claim is to be made.
 Realizing that completion of a formal injury report for every instance would be cumbersome, KGHA has adopted the use of an Injury Log.

-Hockey Canada Injury Report Forms shall be submitted for all injuries where a physicians report, hospital trip or a claim is made.
+Hockey Canada Injury Report Forms shall be submitted for all injuries where a physician's report, hospital trip, or a claim is made.
 As the Injury Report Forms are ultimately given to the player or player’s parents and the Association for processing, the trainer is required to maintain their own team log that summarizes the injury report.
 Please note that claims must be presented within 90 days of the injury.
 The form should be sent to email@example.com.

 Periodic submission of each team’s Injury Log to the Risk and Safety Coordinator is required throughout the season.
-This provides the association with details of the frequency, severity and type of injuries that are occurring and may identify risks areas and opportunities for developmental enhancement.
+This provides the association with details of the frequency, severity, and type of injuries that are occurring and may identify risk areas and opportunities for developmental enhancement.
 Injury Log must be submitted on the following schedule (the difference for competitive versus house reflects the general number of ice appearances with practices and tournaments):

-4. End of Season
+End of season

-2. End of Season
+End of season

-Trainers may submit the online form via email to the Risk and Safety Coordinator.
+Note: Trainers may submit the online form via email to the Risk and Safety Coordinator.